 How do I contact Steve Davey?

-Steve is based in London, but is a working professional photographer and often overseas.
+Steve is based in the UK, but is a working professional photographer and often overseas.
 The easiest way to get hold of him in the initial stages is to use the contact form here.
 This will allow Steve to agree a time to speak personally, depending on your time zone!

 Should I pay Steve Davey for the tour?